-Topics for 2023-24:
+Topics for 2024-25:

-- Philosophy of Physics I: the metaphysics of space and space-time: absolute and relational theories of space and space-time; geometry and conventionalism. - Philosophy of Physics II: the interpretation of quantum mechanics; non-locality. - Philosophy of Biology: biological kinds, the nature of species; biological laws; functional and causal explanation in biology. - Philosophy of Economics and Social Science: social science versus natural science; rational choice theory and social science; social ontology.
+- Philosophy of Physics I: the metaphysics of space and space-time: absolute and relational theories of space and space-time; geometry and conventionalism. - Philosophy of Physics II: the interpretation of quantum mechanics; non-locality. - Philosophy of Economics and Social Science: social science versus natural science; rational choice theory and social science; social ontology. - Philosophy of Biology and the Biomedical Sciences: the nature of health and disease; evidence in medicine; public health policy; biological species, populations, and individuals. - Philosophy of Cognitive Science and Psychiatry: folk psychology; mental representation; consciousness; the self; mental disorders and society; neurodiversity.

-• Philosophy of cognitive science: folk psychology; non-human minds; situated cognition; philosophy of psychiatry.